scikit-learn-contrib/MAPIE/doc/user_guide.rst

 .. image:: VTA-03-pi-tuto-rtfd_files/VTA-03-pi-tuto-rtfd_9_1.png

-As mentioned previously, we will fit our training data with a simple polynomial function.
-Here, we choose a degree equal to 10 so the :math:`x \times sin(x)` is perfectly fitted.
+As mentioned previously, we fit our training data with a simple polynomial function.
+Here, we choose a degree equal to 10 so the function is able to perfectly fit :math:`x \times sin(x)`.

 .. code:: python